Skip to contents

 Multiple parameters covaried

 WARDEN also allows to have parameters being changed together in the DSA, so if the programmer believes that e.g, age and sex should take their min and max value together, that can be done by switching from a 0-1 vector to a vector which takes integer values to reflect the DSA scenario number.
 See below this applied, and we also assume that the utilities and costs are varied together.
-In this case, the indicators are simplified, as we only need 1) the correct index (provided by iterator_sensitivity) and 2) the dsa indicators index to understand which parameters are covaried.
-We also need to make sure to adjust n_sensitivity in run_sim to the new number of dsa iterations (5).
+In this case, the indicators are simplified, as we only need 1) the correct index and 2) the dsa_indicators index to understand which parameters are covaried. n_sensitivity is now auto-detected from the input_block() metadata — no manual specification needed.

 l_inputs <- list(parameter_name = list("util.sick","util.sicker","cost.sick","cost.sicker","cost.int","coef_noint","HR_int"),